shreyavijaianand/PythonCodeAnalyzer/README.md

 # Python Code Analyzer

-A simple Python desktop app built with Tkinter that helps you analyze your code!
+A simple Python app built with Tkinter that helps you analyze your code!
 This tool runs **Radon** to check for cyclomatic complexity and **pycodestyle** for PEP8 style issues, then displays color-coded results in a user-friendly interface.

 ---